Blog posts

 How to Make Colombian Hot Chocolate

-Colombian hot chocolate is easy to make.
-For two people you will need to heat water with a golf-ball sized chunk of panela and 2 cups of water.
+Colombian hot chocolate is simple to prepare and full of rich flavors.
+For two servings, you’ll need a golf-ball sized chunk of panela and 2 cups of water.

-When the water boils you add two small squares of chocolate and then agitate with a bolonillo to ensure the chocolate is pulverized enough to mix with your panela-water solution.
-Once the chocolate begins to bubble up the neck of your chocolate pot, you can shut off the heat and then serve.
+Begin by heating the water with the panela until it reaches a boil.
+Once boiling, add two small squares of chocolate and stir with a bolonillo (a traditional wooden stirrer) to ensure the chocolate is fully dissolved into the panela-water mixture.
+When the chocolate starts to bubble up the neck of your pot, remove from heat and serve.

-Chocolate is served in aqua panela with milk added, or in steamed milk with the option to add panela or sugar.
+Colombian hot chocolate is traditionally served in two ways: in an aqua panela base with milk added, or in steamed milk with optional panela or sugar for extra sweetness.

-In Colombia, chocolate is a typical breakfast drink.
-Coffee is usually drank before or after breakfast, with chocolate being the beverage of choice to have WITH breakfast.
-In restaurants, a typical breakfast usually comes with either chocolate, or coffee.
+In Colombia, chocolate is a popular breakfast drink.
+While coffee is often consumed before or after breakfast, chocolateis typically enjoyed with breakfast.
+In many restaurants, a traditional breakfast will include either coffee or chocolate as the main beverage.

-International Export of Cocoa From Farm to Table
+nternational Export of Cocoa: From Farm to Table

-If you enjoyed this content and would like to become a part of our process by helping to fund it, then you might enjoy being a sponsor on Patreon – 10% on tours, cheaper consulting, and exclusive content!
+If you enjoyed this content and want to support our work, consider becoming a sponsor on Patreon.
+Sponsors receive 10% off tours, discounted consulting, and exclusive content!
+Become a Patron!

 Conclusion

-This is a new construction by a local cocoa association in the Coffee Axis which will be finished and ready to operate in January 2022 to increase production and create cocoa from farm to cup for export.
-These will be sliding drying racks which can be pushed out into the sun, or pulled back in to protect from the rain.
+This new facility, being developed by a local cocoa association in the Coffee Axis, is set to be completed and operational by January 2022.
+It aims to boost production and create export-quality cocoa from farm to cup.
+The facility will feature sliding drying racks, allowing the cocoa to be exposed to the sun for drying or pulled back in to protect it from rain.

 If you would like to learn more about cocoa production in Colombia, or create a tour package that features chocolate – contact us at coffeeaxistravel@gmail.com or +57 312 794 8245 for more information!